Nick Miller (politician): Career

 Miller worked as a project management consultant for IBM before becoming a part-time realtor in Allentown.
 He was elected to the Allentown School Board in November 2019 and served as the board's vice president from 2020 to 2021.

 Pennsylvania State Senate

 During the 2021 redistricting process, Pennsylvania's 14th Senate District was relocated from Northeastern Pennsylvania to the Lehigh Valley.
 Miller narrowly won the 2022 Democratic primary for the open seat, defeating his closest competitor by only 48 votes.
 He went on to win the general election, defeating Republican Dean Browning.
-At the age of 28, Miller was the youngest person elected to the State Senate in 123 years.
+At the age of 28, Miller was the youngest person elected to the State Senate in 135 years.
+In 2024, Miller was elected as Senate Democrats' policy committee chairman.